Mild. Tastes of hay.

-Camel's Breath never gets bitter, only stronger!
+Camel's Breath - never bitter, only stronger!

 The name suggests much of what makes this tea so popular.
-Its taste reminiscent of a barn yard; scent of a forest floor after a rain storm; earthy, mushroomy - all have been offered in pursuit of an apt descriptor for this pressed nugget of Pu-erh.
-By the 1600s, as the tea road opened across the steppe opening Mongolia to greater Asia and then later into Europe, tea makers in China were fermenting the varietal Camellia assamica leaves, pressing them into nuggets for travelers & traders having found a way to preserve flavors while gaining economies in transport.
+Its taste reminiscent of a barn yard; scent of a forest floor after a rain storm; earthy, mushroomy - all have been offered in pursuit of an apt descriptor for this pressed nugget of ripe Pu-erh.
+By the 1600s, as the tea road opened across the steppe opening Mongolia to greater Asia and then later into Europe, tea makers in China were fermenting the varietal Camellia assamica leaves, pressing them into nuggets for travelers & traders having found a way to preserve flavors and gaining economies in transport.

 Why we selected this tea.
 It is a classic Tuo Cha taste.
 Varied in flavor, offering some nuance in taste yet strong.
 It makes one feel good!
 The earthiness of a traditional Tuo Cha is captured.
-As its name suggests, this Shou or ripe Pu-erh has real strength and depth of character.
+As its name suggests, this Shu or ripe Pu-erh has real strength and depth of character.
 It is smooth and sweet in the finish.

 Taste profile.
 Aroma descriptions range from a wet forest floor to hints of a barnyard; and taste descriptions of earthy, mushroomy and rich.
 In any event, it makes a very good, strong cup of Pu-erh tea.

 Brewing suggestions.
 Each nugget will brew to 8-12 ounces of tea.
 Use boiling water and infuse the nugget for 5-10 seconds and the water pour off.
 This will help in loosening and awakening the leaves.
 Re-infuse, the nugget will come apart slowly, probably in 3-4 minutes.
 We suggest a strong brew with an appearance like a cup of espresso.
 Camel's Breath never gets bitter, only stronger.
 Produced in 2016.